isumix/odict/README.md

-# odict - object dictionary
+# odict - Object Dictionary

 Bunch of helper functions for working with objects as dictionaries.